 - ask the class to write a song about a topic to express their existing knowledge about a topic or concept.

-Another one of my favorite ways to get the party started is to plan a field trip or a guest speaker.
-Tap into the knowledge base around you and seek out experts in your local community.
+Tap into the knowledge base around you, and seek out experts in your local community.
 By mixing up the classroom routine with a guest speaker, you are sure to inject some excitement and anticipation about your next project.

 You can even bring in a virtual speaker via Zoom to broaden your student’s horizons with a “visit” from an expert who lives halfway across the country!

 Explore hundreds of teacher-created resources to save you time on lesson planning!